TWBoughen/tail_flex/README.md

-This repository contains the files used in producing the article "Learning growth mechanisms of tail realisticpreferential attachment models from networkdegree distributions".
+This repository contains the files used in producing the article "Learning growth mechanisms of tail realistic preferential attachment models from network degree distributions".